Australian road rage survey & statistics 2021

 *Users were able to select multiple answers, meaning values may not add up to 100%.

-People seem mostly be made to feel angry or annoyed on the road by other human behaviour, such as dangerous driving, aggression, or rudeness from other motorists.
+People seem mostly made to feel angry or annoyed on the road by other human behaviour, such as dangerous driving, aggression, or rudeness from other motorists.
 Travel delays seem far less impactful on our state of mind behind the wheel.

 Collectively, Tasmanians were the least irritable, based on combining the situations that make people feel angry or annoyed.
 On the other hand, Queensland drivers turned out to be the most irritable in Australia.